Barack Obama: Post-presidency (2017–present)

 In July 2024, Obama expressed concerns about Biden's campaign viability after his critically maligned debate performance against former president Trump.
 On July 21, Biden withdrew his candidacy and swiftly endorsed Vice President Harris right after to run as the Democratic nominee.
-Obama endorsed Harris alongside his wife Michelle five days later and delivered a speech at the 2024 Democratic National Convention formally endorsing her.
+Obama reluctantly endorsed Harris alongside his wife Michelle five days later and delivered a speech at the 2024 Democratic National Convention formally endorsing her.
 He joined Harris on the campaign trail in October, traveling to various swing states and emphasizing her record as a prosecutor, senator, and vice president and advocating for increased voter turnout, and his criticisms of Donald Trump and the Republican Party were widely reported by various media outlets.
 After Trump was declared the winner of the election on November 6, Obama and Michelle congratulated him and Vice President–elect JD Vance while praising the Harris campaign and calling on liberal voters to continue supporting democracy and human rights.

 Obama attended the second inauguration of Donald Trump in January 2025.

+In February 2026, after Trump posted a racist meme of him and his wife, Obama decried the post, and criticized the lack of decorum and the conduct of the United States Immigration and Customs Enforcement.

 Cultural and political image

 Obama's family history, upbringing, and Ivy League education differ markedly from those of African-American politicians who rose to prominence in the 1960s through their involvement in the civil rights movement.
 Expressing puzzlement over questions about whether he is "black enough", Obama told an August 2007 meeting of the National Association of Black Journalists that "we're still locked in this notion that if you appeal to white folks then there must be something wrong."
 Obama acknowledged his youthful image in an October 2007 campaign speech, remarking: "I wouldn't be here if, time and again, the torch had not been passed to a new generation."
 Obama has frequently been referred to as an exceptional orator.
 During his pre-inauguration transition period and continuing into his presidency, Obama delivered a series of weekly video addresses on YouTube.
+Obama was known to avoid rigid political labels, but he described himself as a New Democrat and began to shift the New Democrat ideological faction from its more firmly centrist and fiscally conservative Clintonism toward increased openness to social liberal policy influences.